zohaibjaved-zj/cloudguard-ai/README.md

 ML_SERVICE_URL=http://cloudguard_ml:8000
 ```

-> No cloud credentials needed to run the platform.
-> If no credentials are provided at scan time,
-> the platform uses simulated findings for demo purposes.
+> **Note:** Cloud credentials are not required to run the platform.
+If none are provided at scan time, the platform uses simulated findings for demo purposes.

 ### 3. Start the platform